apdullahyayik/apdullahyayik/README.md

 <div align="center">

-👯 I’m AI Researcher at Huawei Turkey R&D Center.

-💬 You can ask me about linear algebra, NLP, Recommendation Systems (this is current interest) and optimization techniques.
+💬 You can ask me about linear algebra, NLP, Recommendation Systems and optimization techniques.

 ⚡ Besides: I also love biomedical signal processing.